natflorendo/MemoryVault/README.md

 * **Linked Notes (Chaining)** - Enable users to link related notes together for easier navigation and continuity of thought. (similar to how obsidian does it)
 * **Folders and Note Organization** - Implement a Folder model (one-to-many relationship) so users can group their notes.
 This would include the ability to create folders and assign notes to them.
 * **Speech-to-Text Input** - Add a voice input option to allow users to dictate their entries, improving accessibility and convenience.
+* **Manual Note Date Selection** – Let users set or adjust the creation date of a note manually.
 * **Toggle for Mood Tagging** - Provide a user setting to turn off automatic sentiment/emotion tagging for those who prefer simpler entries.
 * **Custom Tag Colors** - Allow users to assign specific colors to individual tags for better visual organization.
 * **Advanced Filtering in Recent Tab** – Enhance the "Recent" tab with options to sort notes by ascending/descending date, filter by time range (e.g., today, this week), time of day (e.g., morning, afternoon, evening, late night), and combine filters for more refined browsing.